oracle-samples/oracle-timesten-samples/kubernetes/timesten-operator/README.md

         $ cd <my-work-dir>/timesten-operator/deploy

-2. Using your favorite text editor, create a text file named **sample.yaml** with the contents as shown above (substitite the name of your registry pull secret and the registry image info for the values shown).
+2. Using your favorite text editor, create a text file named **sample.yaml** with the contents as shown above (substitute the name of your registry pull secret and the registry image info for the values shown).

 3. Initiate the deployment of the TimesTen active-standby pair and database by creating the TimesTenClassic object named **sample** using the file you just created: